KaylaPP/SoliCurses/README.md

     Unix-like terminal environment

-To compile and run the program:
+To compile the program:

     cd build

     make

-    ./SoliCurses.out
+To run the program:

+    cd build

+    make run

 # How To Play